 The weather conditions are very bad, supplies are very challenging, and it also puts you eyeball to eyeball with the other side.
 The idea was to create distance because to move too close seemed to be escalatory.”

 Tensions have been soaring between the two countries for the last 5 months despite the efforts being made to disengage.
-Indian Defence Minister Rajnath Singh in an address to the Parliament said that there are several friction areas in Eastern Ladakh including Gogra, Kongka La and North and South Banks of the Pangong Lake.
+Indian Defence Minister Rajnath Singh, in an address to the Parliament, said that there are several friction areas in Eastern Ladakh, including Gogra, Kongka La, and the North and South Banks of the Pangong Lake.

 “The situation this year is very different both in terms of the scale of troops involved and the number of friction points…We do remain committed to the peaceful resolution of the current situation.
 At the same time, the House can be assured that we remain prepared to deal with all contingencies,” he added.